LLNL/UnifyFS/docs/contribute-ways.rst

 Get UnifyFS
 -----------

-You can build and run UnifyFS by following :doc:`these instructions <build-intercept>`.
+You can build and run UnifyFS by following :doc:`these instructions <build>`.

 Getting Help
 ------------